Reclaiming My Voice: A Journey Beyond the Algorithm

 1. Dismantling My Priorities

 I shifted from chasing views to cultivating value.
 I embraced the idea of 1,000 True Fans—those who truly resonate with my work.
-I dropped nearly every social platform (except YouTube).
-I even deleted all my past videos.
-Some unsubscribed.
-That was fine.
-Because I was done entertaining strangers who didn’t value the deeper work.
+I dropped nearly every social platform (except YouTube) and even deleted all my past videos.
+Some unsubscribed, and that was fine.
+I was done entertaining strangers who didn’t value the deeper work.

 2. Embracing Personal Growth